 Try Pulumi Cloud for FREEFrequently Asked Questions

 dataConnectorId, resourceGroupName, and workspaceName.
-Changing these requires recreating the resource.OfficeDataConnector resources regardless of the title.
-Focus on the resource type, not the example title.
+Changing these requires recreating the resource.OfficeDataConnector resource type.
+The actual connector behavior is determined by the kind property and configuration, not the example title.